Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Duration: Typically 4-8 weeks for ulcer healing

-How they work: Reduce stomach acid production (less powerful than PPIs)
+How they work: Reduce stomach acid (less powerful than PPIs)

 Often used for maintenance after PPI treatment